Pierik-Lab/RPi-Image-analysis-workflow/README.md

 Step 5: Individual Excel files are created while running the script.
 They are provided as an example

 Step 6: Analyzing the data and making graphs.
+Use Data_analyses_graphs_Example_Github.R and Experiment_infoExample_Github.txt.
-Use Data_analyses_graphs_Example_Github.R Example data is one genotype and multiple treatments, so one-way ANOVA.
-Two-way ANOVA is provided in the script.
+Example data is one genotype, colomn with info on R:FR ratio (that can become genoytpe, or another second factor) and three treatments, so one-way ANOVA.
+Two-way ANOVA is provided as an option in the script.